Enapa-Asamoah/Deep-Learning_EuroSAT_Classifier/multisense/README.md

 ## Project Overview

-**MultiSense** is a groundbreaking research project that advances emotion understanding beyond unimodal limitations by integrating visual, audio, and textual cues.
+**MultiSense** is a research project that advances emotion understanding beyond unimodal limitations by integrating visual, audio, and textual cues.
 While existing emotion recognition systems typically focus on a single modality, MultiSense pioneers a comprehensive multimodal framework that exploits cross-modal synergy and temporal dynamics to achieve superior emotion classification performance.

 This project develops and evaluates a suite of multimodal architectures, comparing unimodal, bimodal, and trimodal approaches across different fusion strategies.
 By providing a reproducible benchmark and contributing to open, explainable AI research, MultiSense addresses the critical need for more robust and interpretable emotion recognition systems.